Cysharp/MemoryPack/README.md

 }
 ```

-Member order is **important**, MemoryPack does not serialize the member-name or other information, instead serializing fields in the declared order.
-If the type is inherited, serialize in the order of parent → child.
-Member orders can not change for the deserialization.
-For the schema evolution, see [Version tolerant](#version-tolerant) section.
+Member order is **important**, MemoryPack does not serialize the member-name or other information, instead serializing fields in the order they are declared.
+If a type is inherited, serialization is performed in the order of parent → child.
+The order of members can not change for the deserialization.
+For the schema evolution, see the [Version tolerant](#version-tolerant) section.

 The default order is sequential, but you can choose the explicit layout with `[MemoryPackable(SerializeLayout.Explicit)]` and `[MemoryPackOrder()]`.